 ‘Lockdown won’t save you’

-Dead Again is a 2020 British science-fiction horror feature film in which an alien viral infection suddenly turns earthlings into flesh-eating zombies.
+Dead Again is a 2020 British science fiction horror film in which an alien viral infection suddenly turns earthlings into flesh-eating zombies.

 Written, co-produced, photographed, directed and edited by Steven M. Smith (Scare Attraction; The Haunting of Borley Rectory; Doll House; Doll Cemetery; The Howling), the Rellik Films-Greenaway Entertainment production stars Tony Fadil (Scare Attraction; The Doll Master; House of Salem), Elliot Cable (Scare Attraction), Mark Wingett (War of the Dead; Doll House), Chris Monk and Sonera Angel.

 Little Pitchfield is a sleepy rural village where crime is non-existent and Police Sergeant Cooper (Tony Fadil) is retiring out of boredom.
 He is sent a young recruit fresh out of police school, P.C.
 Bruce Brody (Elliot Cable) to take over his duties.
 However, all hell is about to break loose…

-Notwithstanding the fact that the first footage in Dead Again is brief off-putting clips of inept politicians Donald Trump, Boris Johnson and Emanuel Macron spouting on about the COVID-19 pandemic (recalling Charles Band’s opportunistically dire Corona Zombies), this is undoubtedly Steven M. Smith’s most agreeable and accomplished horror movie to date.
+Notwithstanding the fact that the first footage in Dead Again is brief off-putting clips of inept politicians Donald Trump, Boris Johnson and Emanuel Macron spouting on, this is undoubtedly Steven M. Smith’s most agreeable and accomplished horror movie to date.

 For starters, there is good-natured generational banter between the two coppers – played by Tony Fadil (as soon-to-retire weary Sergeant Cooper) and Elliot Cable (as by-the-rule book rookie P.C.
 Bruce Brody) – that sets up the comedic tone nicely.
 In particular, Cable seems to have got the tone of officialdom just right.
 We’ll overlook the fact that the location of the supposed police station in the rural village setting is actually the back of a terrace house down an urban alleyway.

 The slacker sergeant wistfully regales the recent recruit with a tale about a UFO sighting accompanied by a spate of thefts from every property in the village that occurred seventeen years previously on Guy Fawkes Night.
 Unbeknownst to the plodding pair, it seems that the aliens have now returned.